syafiqahTajuddin/TimeManage/README.md

 8. Report and Analysis

 How to Use it:
-1. Change the branch from main to master
-2. Download all the file in master
+1. Download all the file
-3. Open the Android Studio IDE
+2. Open the Android Studio IDE
-4. Click open to open the existing file
+3. Click open to open the existing file
-5. Choose the file that you download.
+4. Choose the file that you download.
 Make sure you choose the file that have android symbol so it direct to the project.
-6. Choose your own running device.
+5. Choose your own running device.
 If you still don't have any setup, setup your virtual device
-7. Run it, and try the features of the app.
+6. Run it, and try the features of the app.